rcl-ssl/docs/portal/stand-alone-san.md

 In the RCL Portal, you can create Stand Alone SAN SSL/TLS certificates using HTTP and DNS challenges.
 Your domain can be hosted with any domain registrar.

 You will need to manually download and install the certificate in your web server.
+The following web servers are supported :

+- Apache
+- Apache Tomcat
+- NGINX
+- IIS
+- cPanel, Plesk, etc
+- Any hosting system that supports upload of SSL/TLS certificates

 ![image](../images/portal/flow-manual.png)